 The first step in identifying if the credit restoration companies near you are legal is if they understand the importance of the acts and laws that protect you as a consumer.

 Consumers have the legal right to dispute information in their credit reports with Credit Reporting Agencies (CRAs), creditors, and collection agencies under the Fair Credit Reporting Act (FCRA) and other federal consumer protection statutes.

-CRAs and creditors have 30 days from receipt of a dispute to investigate and determine if the accounts are inaccurate, out of date, or unverifiable.
-If this is the case, such accounts must be deleted from the customer’s credit report and the investigation’s findings must be communicated to the consumer within five days.
+CRAs and creditors have 30 days from receipt of a dispute to investigate.
+This determines if the accounts are inaccurate, out of date, or unverifiable.
+If this is the case, such accounts must be deleted from the customer’s credit report.
+The investigation’s findings must be communicated to the consumer within five days.